 Ground cinnamon - Adds more flavor.

-Non-dairy milk - Any non-dairy milk can be used to keep the oats dairy-free.
+Non-dairy milk - Any plant-based milk can be used to keep the oats dairy-free.
+Try it with unsweetened almond milk, cashew milk, soy milk, or oat milk.

-Unsweetened applesauce - Delivers more apple flavor, but can be replaced with mashed ripe banana.
+Unsweetened applesauce - Delivers more apple flavor and added moisture to the baked oats, but can be replaced with mashed ripe banana.

 Maple syrup - Adds sweetness and can be substituted with agave syrup.
 If you find the oats too sweet, it can also be reduced.